carpentries-incubator/hpc-intro/_episodes/14-modules.md

 {% include {{ site.snippets }}/14/ls_dir_output.snip %}

-Taking this to it's conclusion, `module load` will add software to your `$PATH`.
+Taking this to its conclusion, `module load` will add software to your `$PATH`.
 It "loads" software.
 A special note on this - depending on which version of the `module` program that is installed at your site, `module load` will also load required software dependencies.